Agrim9/MSI_2016-17_OnBoardCode/README.md

 Force use roscore with appropriate ROS_IP and ROS_MASTER_URI.
 No cleanup/etc is required for same, the error is due to some internal SSH kindof error with ROS.

-## SSH on RPi
+## Configuring RPI for the rover

-Install Raspbian and place empty file named "ssh" (no extensions) in boot directory for sshing to pi.
+* *Getting Rpi SSH ready* : Install Raspbian and place empty file named "ssh" (no extensions) in boot directory for sshing to pi.
+*  *Installing ROS Indigo on RPi* : [Install ROS](http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Indigo%20on%20Raspberry%20Pi).
+Deviations from the steps in link :
+ * No need for applying patch to collada_urdf
+ * Didn't apply a patch for RViz as it is not needed at this stage
+ * Robot/Perception weren't installed
+* *USB locking settings* :

 ## Deadlines
 - [x] Steer sorted on laptop